macintux/riak-application-guide/anti-patterns.md

 Perhaps more importantly, Riak's core design goal, its raison d'être, is high availability via data redundancy and related mechanisms.
-Writing three copies of any all your data to a single server is mostly pointless, both contributing to resource contention and throwing away Riak's ability to survive server failure.
+Writing three copies of all your data to a single server is mostly pointless, both contributing to resource contention and throwing away Riak's ability to survive server failure.